THE NEED FOR MORE FOSTER HOMES IS GREATER THAN EVER. OUR OFFICE IS OPEN.

 Wisconsin foster care has over 7,400 kids in out of home care at any time.
 Ages of foster children range from infant to young adults.
-If you are interested in providing foster care, one of the biggest decisions you will make is the age range of the foster children you wish to care for.
+If you are interested in how to become a foster parent, one of the biggest decisions you will make is the age range of the foster children you wish to care for.
 The need for loving foster homes in Wisconsin is desperate.
-More desperate for some ages than others and this is just one reason why it is important to know your own strengths and weaknesses and what age group will be the best fit for you and your family.
+It is important to know your own strengths and weaknesses and what age group will be the best fit for you and your family.

 One of the first questions you will be asked by a CCR new foster parent adviser is "What age group are you interested in fostering?"
 Saying you are open to fostering children of any age is not realistic.
 (Just being honest) Few foster parents can foster all ages successfully.
 Strengths and weaknesses will surely come into play when parenting foster kids, no different than if you are raising or have raised kids of your own.